Percentage Calculator

 How to Calculate Percentages

-Percentages are a way of expressing a number as a fraction of 100.
+A percentage is a way of expressing a number as a fraction of 100.
 The word comes from the Latin per centum, meaning "per hundred".
-Here are the core formulas you need for the most common percentage calculations.
+The core formula for any percentage calculation is: Percentage = (Part ÷ Whole) × 100.
+Here are the formulas for the most common percentage calculations.

 Find X% of a number